 In the aftermath of the Cold War, when a full-scale American military seemed less necessary, the Defense Base Closure and Realignment Commission recommended closing 34 military bases across the United States.
 One of them was Fort Ord.41 Maybe this is what prompted the development of SimSite, the game that simulated a military base closure, a problem that was close to home.

 It was an existential crisis for Monterey.
-When the local news ran a special report on the base closure, the massive impact it would have on the community was almost a foregone conclusion.42 A column in the Santa Cruz Sentinel asked: “Can there be life in Monterey County after Fort Ord?”43
+When the local news ran a special report on the base closure, the question wasn’t whether it would have a massive impact on the community but how massive.42 A column in the Santa Cruz Sentinel asked: “Can there be life in Monterey County after Fort Ord?”43

 This was the backdrop when Wendy Wibbens arrived in Monterey to teach English at a local middle school.